 Ways to regulate cortisol are:

-o to bed and get up around the same time daily.
+Go to bed and get up around the same time daily.

-exercise or stretch inside, drink your coffee or tea in your yard, water your plants or tend to a garden if you have one, or read for 15 minutes outside.
+Take a walk, exercise or stretch inside, drink your coffee or tea in your yard, water your plants or tend to a garden if you have one, or read for 15 minutes outside.

+This is a big one.
 We can manage our stress by walking & exercise, journaling, practicing deep breathing, quieting our mind, focusing on the present moment, and making a conscious intention to notice all the fun, humor, and joy we experience.

 Where is your cup empty and how can you fill it?
 Are you over stimulated?
 Start to prioritize 5-10 minutes 2x/day to be alone in a quiet room without external stimuli.